tipishev/python_debugging_workshop/README.md

 That's why in this workshop we will hands-on solve a series of puzzles, each one focusing on some aspect of Python debugging.

-How many of you have been there last year?
+How many of you have been at last year's Pycon?
-Then you probably remember the talk about Evennia, Python-based Multi-User Dungeon (MUD) framework.
+Then you may remember the talk about Evennia, Python-based Multi-User Dungeon (MUD) framework.

 How many of you have played MUDs?
 What about Roguelikes or Interactive Fiction (IF)?